Mars In Sagittarius Will Make Everything Feel Brighter & Better

-Mars, the planet of action, leaps into bold and daring Sagittarius, on November 24, staying there until January 4 2024.
+Mars, the planet of action, leapt into bold and daring Sagittarius, on November 24, and will stay there until January 4 2024.
 The excitable planetary placement will make us want to fight for justice and fairness, while defending the things and people we care about.
 Sagittarius is the protector of the universe, residing at the entrance to the Milky Way in the sky.
 Also, the archer is the only constellation armed with a weapon.
-The centaur is always ready to sling its arrows at the scorpion’s heart (the neighboring constellation of Scorpio), meaning it goes for the jugular without hesitation.
+The centaur is always ready to sling its arrows at the scorpion’s heart (the neighbouring constellation of Scorpio), meaning it goes for the jugular without hesitation.

 Mars in Sagittarius isn’t shy.
 This celestial placement is extrovert and adventurous.
 If any sexual positions are on the must-do list, now is the moment to experiment.